Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

 Before she entered politics Ms Dorries trained as a nurse, then went on to set up her own business and later became a director at BUPA.

-Kwasi Kwarteng remains as business secretary after his appointment in January.
+Kwasi Kwarteng remains as business secretary.

 The MP for Spelthorne in Surrey, seen as a rising star on the right of the party for many years, had been energy minister since July 2019.